Terrance Knighton: Professional career

-2009 NFL Draft
+Pre-draft

 Despite an up-and-down career, Knighton's draft stock had risen quickly after strong workouts.

+Jacksonville Jaguars

-He was selected in the third round (72nd overall) by the Jacksonville Jaguars, which was considered a "gamble" or a "reach" by most commentators.
+Knighton was selected in the third round (72nd overall) by the Jacksonville Jaguars, which was considered a "gamble" or a "reach" by most commentators.
 Sports Illustrated's Tony Pauline described Knighton as "an athletic defensive tackle who struggles with weight issue", and who "has too much downside for a mid-third-round choice".

-Jacksonville Jaguars

 Knighton was signed by the Jaguars to a four-year contract on July 31, 2009.
 His contract, which includes veteran minimum salaries, plus a fourth-year escalator to $1.3 million, could reach nearly $3.32 million.
 He also received a signing bonus of $843,500.
 At the end of the 2009 season, Coach Jack Del Rio said, "Terrance Knighton is going to be a real good player.
 It wasn't an accident before the game that he was made a team captain for the game.
 I'm counting on him to lead the way."
 Knighton's career was placed in jeopardy by a serious injury to his eyeball in a bar incident on April 8, 2012.
 Knighton was able to recover from the incident however, and returned to the field wearing a dark visor at all times.

 On November 16, 2012, Knighton was fined $21,000 for a late hit against the Indianapolis Colts on Week 10.

 He became a free agent after the 2012 season.

 Denver Broncos

 On March 13, 2013, Knighton was signed to two-year contract by the Denver Broncos, where his former Jacksonville coach Jack Del Rio was the defensive coordinator at that time.
 In his first season with Denver, Knighton recorded 31 tackles, 3 sacks, a fumble recovery and an interception.
 In the AFC Championship Game, Knighton sacked Tom Brady on a crucial 4th down.
-His efforts helped the Broncos enter Super Bowl XLVIII, their first postseason finals game in almost 15 years, but lost to the Seattle Seahawks 43-8.
+His efforts helped the Broncos enter Super Bowl XLVIII, their first Super Bowl in almost 15 years, but lost to the Seattle Seahawks 43-8.

 When the Broncos signed DeMarcus Ware in March 2014, Knighton changed his jersey number from 94 to 98 in order for Ware to have it.
 Ware previously wore number 94 for nine seasons with the Dallas Cowboys.